Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Dashboards collect data from various sources, organize that data into one location, and then display the collected information in a visual format that is easy for people to understand.

-Dashboard visualizations are helpful because they allow you to see all of your company's essential metrics at once so you can quickly monitor your performance and identify any problems or issues.
+Why does this matter?
+Dashboard visualizations allow you to see all of your company's essential metrics at once so you can quickly monitor your performance and identify any problems or issues.

 Instead of scrolling through multiple spreadsheets or jumping between numerous platforms trying to interpret rows of data or arbitrary numbers, dashboards display your most important data in one report.
-Making your information easier to understand and work with so you can make data-driven decisions to improve and grow your business.
+Your information becomes easier to understand and work with.
+Data-driven decisions follow naturally.

 These three terms often get used interchangeably, but they serve different purposes: